Nowa Huta Tour

 Are you interested in visiting Nowa Huta?
 Are you worried about missing interesting sights without an experienced tour guide?
 Well, fear no more!
 Project eNHa trip has you covered!

 The tour vehicles are especially what makes the drive so charming.
-You will the opportunity to ride a classic Polish Fiat 126 model called “Maluch” – which literally means “Small One” or “Toddler” – a car which has been popular in Poland for a very long time, and is even said to be highly appreciated by Oscar winning actor Tom Hanks (see picture below).
-If the car is too small for your group, there are other, bigger automobiles waiting for you as well, such as ZSD Nysa, a larger Fiat, or even an UAZ, all classic Cold War models with rich, fascinating history behind them.
+You will the opportunity to ride a classic Polish Fiat 126 model called “Maluch” – which literally means “Small One” or “Toddler” – a car which has been popular in Poland for a very long time, and is even said to be highly appreciated by Oscar winning actor Tom Hanks.
+If the car is too small for your group, there are other, bigger automobiles waiting for you as well, such as Nysa, a larger Fiat, or even an UAZ, all classic eastern block cars models with rich, fascinating history behind them.

-For a special, extended tour, we offer a visit to one of our historic shelters, and to see in person what Cold War interior design was like up close – experience the atmosphere of the 20th century first hand!
+For a special, extended tour, we offer a visit to one of our historic shelters, and to see in person what socialist era appartment interior design was like up close – experience the atmosphere of the 50′ and 60′ of 20th century first hand!

 Classic Tour Itinerary